What is Risk Analysis?

 - Risk Benefit & Cost Benefit Analysis

-A business impact analysis entails planning for operational disruptions caused by natural disasters and other external factors.
-It is the basis for investment in recovery, prevention, and mitigation strategies.
+A business impact analysis helps companies prepare for disruptions caused by natural disasters and other external factors.
+It lays the groundwork for recovery plans and guides investments in prevention and mitigation strategies. - Failure Mode and Effect Analysis (FMEA)

 Risk Analysis Example